 The wisdom of Socrates was the wisdom of Christ.
 Socrates did not know who Christ was personally, but that did not mean that he could not be enlightened by his wisdom.
 At about the same time that Socrates lived, other cultures around the world, including India and China, were also waking up to the fact that there was a certain order to the universe.
 They too started searching for this divine wisdom.
 Below I have a quote from chapter 10 of the Second Apology of Justin Martyr who lived in the second century A.D. where he compares and contrasts Jesus and Socrates.

 Unlike the ancient cultures, we have the advantage of living on the other side of the divide of history.
 We live in a time where divine wisdom has been revealed to us in Jesus Christ.
 Like I mentioned in earlier posts, Socrates taught us that the path to wisdom is first admitting that we lack wisdom.
 As a modern society, the path to Christ begins with first admitting that we are lost.

-What do you find most interesting about this comparison of Jesus and Socrates?
-Please leave your comments below and don’t forget to subscribe.
+Please leave your comments below and don’t forget to subscribe or follow.
 Thank you!

 - Translation of an excerpt of chapter 46 the First Apology of Justin Martyr found at New Advent.
 Translated by Marcus Dods and George Reith.
 From Ante-Nicene Fathers, Vol. 1.
 Edited by Alexander Roberts, James Donaldson, and A. Cleveland Coxe.
 (Buffalo, NY: Christian Literature Publishing Co., 1885.)
 Revised and edited for New Advent by Kevin Knight.